guqingze/bsi_normal_response/README.md

 Analyses were performed using statistical software R, version 4.1.0 (R Project for Statistical Computing).
 Model fitting was performed using the ‘lme4’ package (version 1.1-27.1) (using restricted maximum likelihood estimation (REML) with the ‘t-tests use Satterthwaite’s method’ approach for approximating degrees of freedom, as implemented in the ‘lmerModLmerTest’ function), the ‘lcmm’ package (version 2.1.0), and the ‘gamlss’ package (version 5.4-20).

 ## Code
-- linear_mixed_model: R code for linear mixed model analysis, examining the association clinical response trajectories and both infection sources and different pathogen groups.
+- linear_mixed_models: R code for linear mixed model analysis, examining the association clinical response trajectories and both infection sources and different pathogen groups.
-- lcmm: R code for latent class mixed model analysis, identifying underlying heterogeneity in CRP response trajectories.
+- latent_class_mixed_models: R code for latent class mixed model analysis, identifying underlying heterogeneity in CRP response trajectories.
-- gamlss: R code for generalized additive mixed model analysis, developing CRP centile charts characterising typical responses to guide individualised management.
+- lms: R code for generalized additive mixed model analysis, developing CRP centile charts characterising typical responses to guide individualised management.